Tiny Homes: Trailers vs. Foundations

-One major issue with tiny houses on a trailer is the fact that they’re somewhere in the gray area between a house and a recreational vehicle (RV).
+One major issue with tiny houses on a trailer is that they’re somewhere in the gray area between a home and a recreational vehicle (RV).
 Most tiny houses on a trailer are technically considered RVs, so parking them for extended periods must follow strict zoning and permit requirements.

-On the flip side, some tiny houses on a trailer can be considered auxiliary dwelling units, ADUs, which are subject to adhering to strict building and zoning codes like total square footage, square footage of bedrooms, ceiling heights and more.
+Also, some tiny houses on a trailer may be classified as an auxiliary dwelling unit, subject to strict building and zoning codes like total square footage, square footage of bedrooms, ceiling heights, and more.
 Perhaps the trickiest part is that these regulations and requirements often depend on the size of your tiny house, and the zoning jurisdiction where you live.

 Key Takeaway: Depending on the size of your tiny house on a trailer, and your zoning jurisdiction, tiny houses fall in a gray area of regulations.

 To transport your tiny home on a trailer to and from, you have to have something with enough towing power to pull it.
 More than likely, you’re going to need a reliable, heavy-duty truck.
 If you don’t already own a truck, this can create additional expenses by having to purchase one and keep up with the maintenance for it as well.

 Key Takeaway: Tiny houses on trailers require a heavy-duty truck with towing power to transport them from place to place

 For people that reside in tiny houses on a trailer year-round, you’ll need insurance that covers you while on the road, and off the road.
 This can often be a tricky situation because all tiny homes are used differently, as are the viewpoints of various insurance carriers.